Skip to main content

 Convenors

-Workshop 22: Digitalisation and sustainability governance: exploring the power of games, artificial intelligence and machine-learning
+Workshop 22: Digitalisation and sustainability governance: exploring the power of games, artificial intelligence and machine-learning (Cancelled)

 Serious gaming and different digital tools building on machine learning and artificial intelligence have proliferated in the recent years in solving various environmental and sustainability challenges, such as climate change and biodiversity loss.
 New digital tools seek to expand our capacities to simulate, monitor, assess and govern the earth system (Voosen 2020), and increasingly social activities.
 For example, the use of urban digital twins has expanded to address urban planning challenges related to social-ecological interactions and to tackle complex problems, such as adaptation to climate change.
 Serious gaming is used to steer collaborative decision-making to solve a variety of challenges from agriculture to urban planning.